Generation of mechanical cat-like states via optomagnomechanics: PHONON SUBTRACTION via optical pulses

 \section{PHONON SUBTRACTION via optical pulses}

-Once the mechanical mode is prepared in a squeezed state (ideally a squeezed vacuum state, but practically a squeezed thermal state due to the added thermal noise), we switch off the two microwave drive fields and then send an optical pulse to the optomechanical subsystem to implement the phonon subtraction operation, which we show below can yield a mechanical cat-like state.
+Once the mechanical mode is prepared in a squeezed state (ideally a squeezed vacuum state, {but practically a squeezed thermal state due to the added thermal noise~\cite{IS20,Tan20,Schwab15}}), we switch off the two microwave pulses.
+After a short period for magnons to decay, we then send an optical pulse to the optomechanical subsystem to implement the phonon subtraction operation, which we show below can yield a mechanical cat-like state.

-Since the magnon driving fields are turned off, the effective magnomechanical coupling becomes very weak.
+Since the microwave driving fields are turned off, the effective magnomechanical coupling becomes very weak.
 The system, under an optical driving field, then becomes an effective two-mode system with an optomechanical Hamiltonian, given by

 where $E=\sqrt{\kappa_cP_0/(\hbar\omega_0)}$ denotes the coupling strength between the optical cavity and the driving field, with $P_0$ ($\omega_0$) being the power (frequency) of the driving field and $\kappa_c$ being the cavity decay rate.